abraham-ai/abraham-ai.github.io/_pages/participate.md

 In addition to the design process, a [sandbox for generative art](https://github.com/abraham-ai/eden/) has been initiated.
 Also being planned is a kit to facilitate [creations (workshops)](http://abraham.ai/creations).
 More specifics about these will be announced publicly as we figure them out.

-There are two places to join the conversation.

-* The [Discourse forum](http://forum.abraham.ai), where important discussions over design and governance will be kept.
-* The [Discord chat](https://discord.gg/4dSYwDT), which will be a more informal space, including a channel to introduce yourself.
+There are two places to join the conversation: The [Discourse forum](http://forum.abraham.ai), where important discussions over design and governance will be kept, and the [Discord chat](https://discord.gg/4dSYwDT), which will be a more informal space, including a channel to introduce yourself.